- About Raleigh

 Dr. Debra M. Townsley is president of William Peace University (formerly Peace College), a private four-year university located in downtown Raleigh, N.C.
 Its mission is to prepare students for careers in the organizations of tomorrow.
 Rooted in the liberal arts tradition, students develop an appreciation for life-long learning, a focus on meaningful careers, and skills for ethical citizenship.

-Other improvements made during Townsley's tenure at William Peace University include the addition of several programs and degrees, such as a major in game simulation and design, a minor in women's studies, Transfer2Success, an educational partnership with Wake Technical Community College, and online degrees.
+Other improvements made during Townsley's tenure at William Peace University include the addition of several programs and degrees, such as majors in Anthropology, Criminal Justice, Environmental Science, Global Studies, Simulation and Game Design, and Writing, along with minors in Forensics and Women's Studies, Transfer2Success, an educational partnership with Wake Technical Community College, and online degrees.
 The latter offers a community college transfer program whereby once a student has completed two and a half years of education at Wake Tech, he or she can apply for admission to William Peace University to earn a bachelor's degree from the latter in one and a half years.

 For the fall 2012 semester, the institution launched Saturdays@Peace, a new program that will allow students to attend classes and earn a bachelor's degree by taking classes on the downtown campus on Saturdays.
 That same semester, William Peace University began offering men's basketball, cross country and golf.
 As an effort to increase accessibility to the university and address the rising cost of education, a decision occurred to drop day tuition 7.8 percent for students effective fall 2012.

 The results of these expansions under Townsley were dramatic accomplishments.
-During the 2012-2013 school year, the enrollment figure for William Peace University totaled 791 students, an increase of 9 percent from its 725 student enrollment in 2011-2012.
+During the 2012-2013 school year, the enrollment figure for William Peace University totaled 725 students.
 A total of 310 new students enrolled in William Peace University, including first-year, transfer and re-entry individuals, with 104 of them being male, in the first year the school became coeducational.
 In September 2012, William Peace University announced that its retention rate from first-year to second-year students was 80.88 percent, a substantial increase from the institution's previous three-year average of 69.47 percent.
 Under Townsley's leadership, William Peace University hopes to continue its strong rate of new enrollment and retention of students.

 Prior to joining William Peace University, Townsley served as the sixth president - and first female president - of Nichols College in Dudley, Mass., for 12 years, following one year as its dean of academic affairs.
 As president, she introduced several strategic planning initiatives in order to reconfirm the college's mission and rebrand it, including the development of new specializations, an improved academic profile of the students, and the building of a campus infrastructure with new facilities and advanced technology.
 Townsley created a flexible and distinctive evening undergraduate and graduate online program that broadened the school's appeal as well.
 Under her leadership, Nichols regained financial stability in the midst of a recession and nearly doubled its enrollment, growing from 620 full-time day students to 1,150.